- Fees & Commissions

 Swissquote is unquestionably a trustworthy and a safe choice for forex traders, it offers a good choice of trading instruments, access to deep liquidity pools and fast execution which would make it a great fit for a majority of traders.
 But is Swissquote Bank a suitable forex broker for you?
 Read our detailed review to make learn more!

-Swissquote Bank Ltd. is regulated in UK, by the FCA – regulation can be validated via regulation reference number 562170.
-Other than a Forex regulation, Swissquote is also licensed in Dubai by Dubai Financial Services Authority, The Swiss Financial Market Supervisory Authority in Switzerland and SFC – the Hong Kong Securities and Futures Commission.
+Swissquote Bank Ltd. is regulated in the U.K. by the FCA – regulation can be validated via regulation reference number 562170.
+Other than a Forex regulation, Swissquote is also licensed in Dubai by Dubai Financial Services Authority, The Swiss Financial Market Supervisory Authority in Switzerland, and SFC – the Hong Kong Securities and Futures Commission.

-Swissquote is has Forex licenses in 3 separate jurisdictions – UK, Hong-Kong and Switzerland making it a very safe choice for the traders, because the company has to follow a very strict set of rules and guidelines enforced by three different jurisdictions which follow very strict business practices.
+Swissquote has Forex licenses in 3 separate jurisdictions – UK, Hong-Kong, and Switzerland making it a very safe choice for the traders because the company has to follow a very strict set of rules and guidelines enforced by three different jurisdictions which follow very strict business practices.

-Swissquote Group is a publicly traded company, therefore, corporate structure of the whole group and financial reports are available to the public.
+Swissquote Group is a publicly traded company; therefore, the corporate structure of the whole group and financial reports are available to the public.
 General information about Swissquote Group and all of its subsidiaries is available on Swissquote’s official site by following this link: https://en.swissquote.com/company/about-us/group

 - Swissquote Financial Services Limited (Malta)